 \section{Heights of Conservative Polynomials}

-Conservative dynamical Belyi polynomials can also be used to answer a question posed by Silverman in~\cite{MdADS} about the heights of conservative polynomials.
+Conservative dynamical Belyi polynomials can also be used to answer two questions posed by Silverman in~\cite{MdADS} about the heights of conservative polynomials.
 Recall that a conservative polynomial $f$ is a polynomial for which every critical point $\gamma_i$ satisfies $f(\gamma_i) = \gamma_i$.

 \begin{definition} The (absolute projective) height of a degree-$d$ polynomial

 is given by

 Note that if $f \in \QQ[z]$ is irreducible, then $h(f) = h(\alpha)$ for any root $\alpha$ of $f$. \end{definition}